YeOldeDM/lets-godot-roguelike/posts/step-4-dungen.md

 ```
 Since we defined default values for all our generation parameters, we don't need to pass any arguments to the function!

 Now, we need a little function in Map that will take the `map` data we've generated and use it to paint the tiles on our TileMap.
-We'll call this guy `draw_map()`, and place it at the bottom of the script, but above `_ready`:
+We'll call this little guy `draw_map()`, and place it at the bottom of the script, but above `_ready`:

 ```python
 # Draw map cells from map 2DArray